Skip to content

 This entry is part 16 of 25 in the series Service Dog Training

-So apparently I forgot to publish this blog post — sorry!
 Set the Wayback Machine for a few months ago, when Mindy was small enough to use this size FitPAWS Donut.
-The weather was too bad (sub-zero Fahrenheit) for puppies to play outdoors for long, and this was not only… Continue reading
+The weather was too bad (sub-zero Fahrenheit) for puppies to play outdoors for long, and this was not only a great energy burn, but an important skill development for a dog expected to handle lots of surfaces and challenges in her career.